omiete01/theepicbook_terraform_ansible/README.md

 cd ../ansible
 ```

-Update group_vars/web.yml with the rds_endpoint output from terraform
+Update group_vars/web.yml with the rds_endpoint output from terraform.
 Also update the password used in terraform.tfvars

 ```bash
 db_host: <rds_endpoint>